 Because in speaking the truth to myself first (admitting where my heart was really at, and what it truly wanted) even if I wasn’t ready to tell others yet…I was already free.

 I could do whatever I wanted.

->

-> And as long as you have choices (and you always do, you just have to remember that you do!) you’re empowered.
+And as long as you have choices (and you always do) you’re empowered.

->

-> Yes, that bears repeating.
+Yes, that bears repeating.